rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 ### Step 6: Connect to the Ubuntu Virtual Machine with SSH

 Secure Shell (SSH) is a secure protocol for connecting to a remote machine to run commands.
 A guest OS is treated much like a remote machine.
-SSH can be used to communication and run commands within your virtual machine.
+SSH can be used to communicate and run commands within your virtual machine.

 * In your command prompt, run the following command in the Exercise1 folder:
     * `> vagrant ssh`